-After deciding to bring a staffy puppy into your home, "how to house train a staffy" is usually one of the very first questions you will seek the answer to.
+After deciding to bring a staffy puppy (click here for house training an adult dog) into your home, "how to house train a staffy" is usually one of the very first questions you will seek the answer to.

 It's a fair question.
 After all, there are not a lot of things worse than having to constantly clean up after you’re dog.